Pattern Day Trading Rule – What it is and how to avoid it

 Ugh, the pattern day trading rule!
 The name causes some discomfort to many traders.
 But then, rules are meant to be broken right?
 In the world of retail trading in stocks, this rule is hard to avoid.
 However, there are solutions.
 We’ll walk you through the ins and outs of the PDT rule in this article.

-If you trade too much, chances are that your account would be flagged as a pattern day trader or a PDT.
+If you trade too much, chances are that your account will be flagged as a pattern day trader or “PDT”.

 Sometimes, trading opportunities are dime a dozen.
-The average trader obviously ends up ignoring the rules only to regret them later.
-Therefore, it is understandable why one would get worked up on the pattern day trading rule restriction.
+The average trader obviously ends up ignoring the rules only to regret them later after their account is frozen from taking too many trades.
+Therefore, it is understandable why one would get frustrated with the pattern day trading rule restriction.

 That would make you furious, wouldn’t it?

-After all, traders and especially those who trade on margin prefer to keep just the right amount and trade on leverage.
+After all, traders, and especially those who trade on margin, prefer to keep just the right amount in their accounts and trade on leverage.

 Why would you want to keep excess funds in your brokerage account when it can earn interest elsewhere?

-Welcome to the world of pattern day trading rule which is one of the biggest obstacles traders struggle within the United States.
+Welcome to the world of the pattern day trading rule, which is one of the biggest obstacles traders struggle with in the United States.